ctarrington/JavaScriptBackEnd/CarStore/README.md

 # tighten client
  - show login link if not authorized X
- - store token and user in session storage
+ - store token and user in local storage  X
- - retrieve token from session storage on refresh
+ - retrieve token from local storage on refresh  X

 # tighten server
  - check authorization on server for api authorization